 With Waterline, James developed numerous solar projects throughout the region including a 600+kw installation in 2012; he project-managed the largest PV install in NH (at the time) for the city of North Conway.
 He holds a NABCEP PV Technical Sales Certification.

 Outside of solar James loves to play, be that skiing (former sponsored freestyle skier), sailing (small 14′ Apollo), hiking or the joys of home vegetable gardening.
-He and “wife to be” Stephanie live with their daughter Hayden Elizabeth in a post and beam passive solar home in Kingston, NH, with their cat, Photo (a deaf rescued stray).
-He heats with wood pellets and a woodstove with locally harvested wood, and plans to install a solar photovoltaic array on his home in 2013 to make his home near net-zero.
+He and “wife to be” Stephanie live with their daughter Hayden Elizabeth in a post and beam passive solar home in Kingston, NH.
+He heats with wood pellets and a woodstove with locally harvested wood, and recently installed a solar photovoltaic array, making his home near net-zero.

 Solar Hot Water Division Manager, Exeter, NH